 After being called to the bar in 1993, I qualified as a solicitor in 1997, training at Davenport Lyons where I stayed until I joined Gordon Dadds in 2014.
-I have focussed primarily on family law, specialising in ancillary relief and finances, as well as child law, which I am particularly passionate about.
+I have focused primarily on family law, specialising in ancillary relief and finances, as well as child law, which I am particularly passionate about.
 I have also advised a number of high profile clients in the music business and have worked through difficult issues involving IP law and trust issues.

 Outside of work, I am a culture vulture: I love theatre, cinema and dance.